 It.
 Is.
 Tiresome.

-Only Negro Syndrome is when you have to act differently than you usually would, much less relaxed than usual, because you’re thinking with double consciousness of “Hey, I’m trying to engage myself with the activities at hand,” and “I am probably going to hear a racist joke or experience a microagression before all this is over.”
-Or the ever popular but occasional “Am I going to die?”
+Only Negro Syndrome is when you have to act differently than you usually would, much less relaxed than usual, because you’re thinking with the double consciousness of “Hey, I’m trying to engage myself with the activities at hand,” and “I am probably going to hear a racist joke or experience a microagression before all this is over.”
+Or the ever popular, but occasional, “Am I going to die?”
 To avoid racially-focused comments and microaggressions (even if it is near inevitable sometimes):

 – Dumb down and sanitize your culture and heritage…a lot.
 Again, it’s like everyone drank lead paint growing up because your culture apparently isn’t valid to anyone but you.
 Instead, it’s is a cornucopia of mocking jokes, memes and broad but negative depiction of “otherness”.
 You’re going to hear the word “ghetto” a lot, especially from people who A) have never lived in one a day in their lives and B) are terrified to simply drive down one.
 The people who live and exist there aren’t people, they’re things, objects, npc zombies and criminals.
 Don’t ask for or reference anything that is too embedded in your culture because if the White folks feel as otherized as they’re making you, someone is going to get their feelings hurt and you’re going to have to deal with being the bad guy.
 Or it’s going to get mocked incessantly because, well, I already explained above, your culture and heritage is discount bin fodder to them.
 A suburban school shooting is a national tragedy, a drive by shooting is hilarious.
 Black history is barely secondary trivia, White history is mandatory and primary.